LU-SIFE/ticketing/README.md

 >
 > - Web Dev is a class which has several projects students work on.
 >
 > - Web Dev has 30+ projects on Backlog, and needs a way to manage them all with an organized system where all projects can be listed, viewed, and added on to.
+Organization and collaboration is an important feature to be implemented.
 >
 > - Contact Info (?)